-Oreg ar avel alto see SYLLABUS FOL FORM 1 FOL FORM 1
+Frances and the St SYLLABUS FOL FORM 1

 PROGRAMME Semester COURSE NAME COURSE CODE

-BA.LLB II Political Science II 12010204
+BA.LLB 11 Political Science II 12010204

 Course Introduction: International Relations and Global Politics

 Political Science is a very useful social discipline.
 Its concepts, theories and methods are the outcome of a long academic tradition that started twenty five hundred years ago with Aristotle and Plato.
 Since then many philosophers and scholars like Machiavelli, J. S. Mill, Rousseau, Hegel, Marx and Gandhi have contributed theirs theories and enriched the subject.
 The concepts like state, sovereignty, power, authority, legitimacy, liberty, equality, democracy, justice have been analyzed in a scientifically as well philosophically and political theories have been formulated.
 The understanding of these theories can be very useful for our students of law who will be confronting these concepts in coming days.